rafaello7/RubiksCubeSolver/README.md

 Please note that the program performs a lot of computations.
 The more processors, the less time the calculations will take.

-In quick mode the program uses only about 16MB RAM.
+In _Quick_ mode the program uses only about 40MB RAM.
+There is also a _Quick Multi_ mode, which uses about 300MB RAM.
+Both _Quick_ and _Quick Multi_ modes use the same algorithm, but for _Quick Multi_ mode a bigger search table is initialized to speed up the search.

 ## Compilation